mozilla/telemetry-next-node/README.md

 -----
 This module can be used exactly like `telemetry.js`, refer to the [documentation for `telemetry.js`](http://telemetry.mozilla.org/docs.html) for details on how to use it.
+Below is just a small example.

 ```js
 var Telemetry = require('telemetry-js-node');